Skip to main content

 Key takeaways:

 • Gemtesa (vibegron) treats overactive bladder (OAB).
 How long it takes Gemtesa to work can vary from person to person.
 Some people will see improvement in just a few weeks.
-However, it can take up to 12 weeks (3 months) to see maximum improvement.
+It can take up to 12 weeks (3 months) to see maximum improvement.

 • Gemtesa is considered safe to take, and it may have fewer side effects than other medications used for OAB, such as anticholinergics.

 • There are ways to save on Gemtesa.
-If you’re eligible, a manufacturer savings card can lower your cost to as little as $0 for a 90-day supply.
+If you’re eligible, a manufacturer savings card can lower your cost to as little as $0 for a 3-month supply.

 Overactive bladder (OAB) often comes with unpleasant symptoms that can interrupt your daily activities.
 For example, the urgent need to pee throughout the day can lead to accidents.